 Great presentations take your audience on a journey.
 Visuals support that journey by immersing your audience.
 In this tutorial, I'll give you visual presentation ideas, and help you build an engaging presentation.
 Let's dive in.

-So, if you already know that visuals matter, you might be wondering how to build an effective visual presentation.
+So, you already know that visuals matter.
+You might be wondering how to build an effective visual presentation.
 There are so many different ways to craft a presentation that it can be daunting to know where to start.
-Storytelling using PowerPoint is all about reaching an audience in a unique way that stands out.
+Storytelling in PowerPoint is all about reaching an audience in a unique way that stands out.

 Whether you're giving a business pitch or reviewing the results of a project, it's likely that your slides will include some data.
 After all, hard facts and stats can show that your company or project is moving in the right direction.